sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

 ---
 ## The Build Process for Qt-based Projects

 Qt-based projects can be built using the [CMake](CMake.md) build system.
 In fact, CMake is the official build system since Qt 6.
-Under CMake your *project file*, the file describing the source files that make up your project, how to build them, and which libraries and Qt Framework modules to link to, is a simple `CMakeLists.txt` file.
+Under CMake, your *project file* (the file describing the source files that make up your project, how to build them, and which libraries and Qt Framework modules to link to) is a simple `CMakeLists.txt` file.
 There are official CMake variables for configuring Qt-based projects (see the *Learning the Qt Framework and Qt Creator* section).

 Although CMake can be used with Qt versions before Qt 6, the official build system before Qt 6 (Qt 5 and earlier) is [qmake][qmake]. qmake is similar to CMake but the project file has a `.pro` extension and its content uses a different syntax specific to qmake.
 Since CMake is now the official build system for Qt, **it is recommended to avoid qmake in favor of CMake for all new projects, even Qt 5 projects**. qmake is mentioned here because you may encounter older projects that still use it.
 Thus you should be familiar with qmake so you know how to identify qmake projects and have an idea of what to learn if you need to work with them or convert them to CMake projects.